-The Learning Services department offers support for students with disabilities.
+Accomodation Services, as part of the Learning Services department, offers support for students with disabilities.
 These services are available to qualified students at no cost.
 Using a team approach to assist students, staff on main campus and all county sites work with students to determine reasonable accommodations and ensure that instructors are aware of accommodations needed.

 Kirkwood Community College has established policies and procedures to implement provisions of the Americans with Disability Act (ADA) and section 504 of the 1973 Rehabilitation Act.
 These policies and procedures are used to determine reasonable accommodations for students with disabilities to meet academic and technical standards required for their educational program.